 Applications should be submitted and completed (all materials received) by the deadlines noted above.
 Applications submitted by the deadline but not complete by the deadline (ie, missing transcripts and/or letters of recommendation) will be considered as space permits.

-Be sure to check out the scholarships available through the Office of Biomedical Graduate Education (Hoyas for Science Scholarship; DMV Hoyas Biomedical Academic Scholarship).
-Scholarship essays are due no later than two weeks after submitting your M.S. program application.
+Be sure to check out the scholarships available through the Office of Biomedical Graduate Education (BGE).
+Scholarship applications are due to BGE no later than two weeks after the submission date of your M.S. program application.
 (Your program appplication submission date is the date on which you submit your program application and pay the application fee.)
 Due to this timeline, you will be submitting your scholarship applications before receiving a decsion on your application.

 How to Apply:

 When completing the online application, please select the MS in Physiology and Biophysics program and the semester you wish to enter the program.